gildas-lormeau/zip.js/BENCHMARKS.md

 ## Compression — single process, single thread

-Level-6 DEFLATE, one entry (or one batch) compressed in the main thread.
-This is the apples-to-apples comparison against the single-threaded libraries.
+Level-6 DEFLATE, one entry (or one batch) compressed in the main thread, one codec at a time.
+The codecs are not the same kind of code: zip.js and archiver run the host's zlib in C, through `CompressionStream` and Node's `zlib` module, while jszip (pako) and fflate deflate in JavaScript.
+The [Codecs](#codecs-compared-at-equal-output-size) table compares zip.js's own WASM and JavaScript codecs with fflate's.

 Time, with the size each library produced — the two are only meaningful together.